 Figure 2 Images in a 73-year-old woman with a solitary hepatocellular carcinoma (tumor size 2.6 cm) in segment VI.
-A and B: Axial view of T2- and T1-weighted magnetic resonance (MR) images, with fat suppression before administration of gadolinium ethoxybenzyl diethylene-triaminepentaacetic acid.
-C: Arterial phase and D: portal venous phase showing hyperenhancing mass in segment VI, with washout appearance, which is the typical appearance of hepatocellular carcinoma (HCC), as well as corona enhancement (arrow).
-E: Hepatobiliary phase, axial view of T1-weighted three-dimensional (3D) gradient-echo (GRE) MR image with fat suppression.
-The faint low signal intensity around the tumor is the peritumoral hypointensity (arrow).
-F: The tumor is identifiable postoperatively as a pT2 HCC because a satellite nodule surrounds the main tumor.
+A and B: Axial view of T2- and T1-weighted magnetic resonance images with fat suppression before administration of gadolinium ethoxybenzyl diethylene-triaminepentaacetic acid; C: Arterial phase and D: Portal venous phase showing hyperenhancing mass in segment VI with washout appearance, which is the typical appearance of hepatocellular carcinoma, as well as corona enhancement (arrow); E: Hepatobiliary phase, axial view of T1-weighted three-dimensional gradient-echo magnetic resonance image with fat suppression.
+The faint low signal intensity around the tumor is the peritumoral hypointensity (arrow); F: The tumor is identifiable postoperatively as a pT2 hepatocellular carcinoma because a satellite nodule surrounds the main tumor.